African Recipes

 Instructions

-• Soak beans in water for 2 days or more.
+• Soak beans in water for 2 days or more in a large bowl.
 This helps to remove the outer cover.

 • Place the beans into blender and begin to pulse until smooth.
 Add 1/4 cup of water to blend